-7. Joint Statement of Commitment to Tenure and the Tenure-track: TAUP and Temple shall express their joint commitment to tenure and the need to have a sizeable complement of tenured and tenure-track faculty in a high-quality research university.
-On or about November 1st of each year, Temple shall provide TAUP with a report on current faculty searches, including their number, distribution among departments and colleges and distribution by faculty classification, the number of successful searches completed in the past year compared to the number of searches conducted, the number of retirements and resignations among the faculty during the year, the number of nontenure-track faculty each year in each classification, and the number of parttime/adjunct faculty teaching in colleges and schools in the bargaining unit.

-8. Tenure and Promotion Guidelines: Temple will issue guidelines for tenure and promotion at the university level and at the College/School level.

-9. Non-Waiver of Positions on Grievance/Arbitration of Denial of Promotion: By making or withdrawing proposals during the course of negotiations, neither Temple nor TAUP has waived its position on whether denials of promotion are subject to the grievance and arbitration provisions of the Collective Bargaining Agreement.
+- 6. Joint Statement of Commitment to Tenure and the Tenure-track: TAUP and Temple shall express their joint commitment to tenure and the need to have a sizeable complement of tenured and tenure-track faculty in a high-quality university.
+On research or about November 1st of each year, Temple shall provide TAUP with a report on current faculty searches, including their number, distribution among departments and distribution by colleges and faculty classification, the number of successful searches completed in the past year compared to the number of searches conducted, the number of retirements and resignations among the faculty during the year, the number of nontenure-track faculty each year in each classification, and the number of part-time/adjunct faculty teaching in colleges and schools in the bargaining unit. - 7.
+Tenure and Promotion Guidelines: Temple will issue guidelines for tenure and promotion at the university level and at the College/School level. - 8.
+Non-Waiver of Positions on Grievance/Arbitration of Denial of Promotion: By making or withdrawing proposals during the course of negotiations, neither Temple nor TAUP has waived its position on whether denials of promotion are subject to the grievance and arbitration provisions of the Collective Bargaining Agreement.